Opalinium/nocturna-docs/privacy.md

 - Disconnect their Patreon account
 - Request deletion of their premium subscription data
 - Opt out of game/activity/message tracking via `/privacy`
-- Opt out of vote reminders via `/vote reminder`
+- Opt out of vote reminders via `/vote reminders`
 - Request deletion of their levelling/XP data
 - Request deletion of their vote history